Prince Edward Island Railway

 Typical of the narrow-gauge engines that served the PEIR, Engine Number 1 was a compact machine with a 4-4-0 layout.
 These engines proved unsuccessful, as they had been designed for use in warmer climates and lighter loads than those of PEI.

 The Prince Edward Island Railway (PEIR) was a historic Canadian railway in Prince Edward Island (PEI).
-The railway ran tip-to-tip on the island, from Tignish in the west to Elmira in the east, with major spurs serving Borden-Carleton's train ferry dock, the capital in Charlottetown, Montague and Georgetown and the original eastern terminus at Souris.
+The railway ran tip-to-tip on the island, from Tignish in the west to Elmira in the west, with major spurs serving Borden-Carleton's train ferry dock, the capital in Charlottetown, Montague and Georgetown and the original eastern terminus at Souris.
 A major spur from Charlottetown served Murray Harbour on the south coast.

 Construction began in 1871 but costs almost bankrupted the government by the next year, a problem that helped pave PEI's entrance into Confederation.
 The work was picked up by the Canadian Government Railways and largely completed by the mid-1880s.
 The PEIR saw heavy use, especially during World War II, but like many railways saw declining use through the 1970s.
 The line officially closed on 31 December 1989 and the rails removed between 1990 and 1992, with the provincial government receiving a one-time payment of $200 million to upgrade the road network in exchange for not opposing the closure.

 The provincial government purchased the properties in 1994, and 75 per cent of the route now forms the basis of the Confederation Trail rail trail system.
 The station in Elmira at the eastern end of the line is now used as the Elmira Railway Museum.

 History

 Construction

 Located wholly within the province of Prince Edward Island, construction of the PEIR started in 1871, eventually financed by Canada.
-The line was initially built to gauge, under the supervision of Chief Engineer John Edward Boyd a native of Saint John, New Brunswick who first advocated the use of narrow gauge for the New Brunswick Railway in the 1860s, and was responsible for the first surveys of the Toronto, Grey and Bruce Railway and the Toronto and Nipissing Railway in Ontario.
+The line was initially built to gauge, under the supervision of Chief Engineer John Edward Boyd a native of Saint John, New Brunswick, who first advocated the use of narrow gauge for the New Brunswick Railway in the 1860s, and was responsible for the first surveys of the Toronto, Grey and Bruce Railway and the Toronto and Nipissing Railway in Ontario.
 The PEIR was frequently criticized for its meandering path, reputedly caused by construction contractors who were paid by the mile; this may also be accounted for in economies taken by reducing the amount of grading and trenching required by going around hills and obstacles.
 At one point there was on average one railway station for every 2.5 mi of track.
 The main line connected the northwestern port of Alberton (later extended to Tignish) with the Northumberland Strait ports of Summerside, Charlottetown, Georgetown, and Souris.
 By 1872, construction debts threatened to bankrupt the colony.